ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 *Publisher-Subscriber ( pub/sub ) Pattern*

- e publisher-subscriber pattern, abbreviated as pub/sub, allows for designing a system where messages are created by potentially multiple sources and delivered via various patterns to potentially multiple sub - scribers.
+The publisher-subscriber pattern, abbreviated as pub/sub, allows for designing a system where messages are created by potentially multiple sources and delivered via various patterns to potentially multiple sub - scribers.
 Publisher-subscriber relationships are modeled as one-to-one (direct), one-to-many (fan-out), many-to-one (fan-in), and many-to- many.
 Various pub/sub implementations can provide guarantees that messages are delivered to all subscribers, at least one subscriber, at least one time, etc. Similar to queues, there are off-the-shelf solutions, such

 as RabbitMQ, as well as easily scaled cloud-hosted options like Amazon Simple Notification Service (SNS) or Google Cloud Pub/Sub.

- e pub/sub pattern and the guarantees it provides are extremely pow - erful.
+The pub/sub pattern and the guarantees it provides are extremely pow - erful.
 However, the tradeoff is that implementations require some care and attention to detail to realize the advertised guarantees.
 Implementing

 a subscriber, for example, requires paying close attention to message acknowledgement semantics and carefully managing topic subscriptions